steveukx/git-js/readme.md

   `true` the configuration setting is appended to rather than overwritten in the local config.
 Use the `scope` argument to pick where to save the new configuration setting (use the exported `GitConfigScope` enum, or equivalent string values - `worktree | local | global | system`).

 - `.listConfig()` reads the current configuration and returns a [ConfigListSummary](./src/lib/responses/ConfigList.ts)
+- `.listConfig(scope: GitConfigScope)` as with `listConfig` but returns only those items in a specified scope (note that configuration values are overlaid on top of each other to build the config `git` will actually use - to resolve the configuration you are using use `(await listConfig()).all` without the scope argument)

 ## git hash-object